 I finally made it to Finnegan’s Market in Hudson Quebec!
 If you ever have a free Saturday in the summer/early Fall and are in the vicinity of Eastern Quebec, Finnegan’s is a must!

-This quaint market (which I might add is named after a beloved family pet), located in a farmer’s field, is a vintage lovers dream.
+This quaint market (which I might add is named after a beloved family pet), located in a farmer’s field, is a vintage lover’s dream.
 I had heard great things about it but had never taken the time to go until a few weeks ago.
 The day I made the 1.5 hour trip to the market it was overcast and rainy so there were fewer vendors than normal, but, it was still worth every minute of the drive.
-I found the prices to be reasonable, the vendors lovely and setting serene and beautiful.
+I found the prices to be reasonable, the vendors lovely, and the setting serene and beautiful.
 I can’t believe I waited so long!

 Not only is this flea market perfectly off the beaten path, but it is in the most charming, out-of-the-way village along the Ottawa river.
 I wanted to drive the winding road to the market as slow as possible just so I could soak it all in.